kenquix/ps-insar_snap-stamps_visualizer/README.md

 This is inspired by the [StAMPS visualizer based on R](https://forum.step.esa.int/t/stamps-visualizer-snap-stamps-workflow/9613).
 If you have suggestions on how to improve this, let me know.

-Access the web app [here](https://snap-stamps-visualizer-app.herokuapp.com/).
+Access the web app on [Heroku](https://snap-stamps-visualizer-app.herokuapp.com/) or [Streamlit Share](https://share.streamlit.io/kenquix/ps-insar_snap-stamps_visualizer/main/app.py)

 You can run this locally by installing [Anaconda](https://www.anaconda.com/products/individual#download-section).
 After installing Anaconda, open the **Anaconda command prompt** to create a new virtual environment and install the required libraries.